 It’s important to understand the diverse range of nutrients in bee pollen and to understand the role played by each of these nutrients in the human body.
 Some of the components of this substance are present only in trace amounts, where others are abundant, taking up the lions share of the substance by volume.
 Trace minerals and vitamins such as calcium and magnesium are present, yet they account for a relatively low percentage of the product by volume, whereas others, including riboflavin, B3 are present in far greater amounts.

-There has been much said about the bioavailability of bee pollen and many people are slightly mislead by this term.
-It should be understood that whole grain, natural granules of pollen are a food, and not a compressed vitamin powder which has been synthetically manufactured.
+There has been much said about the bioavailability of bee pollen and many people are slightly misled by this term.
+It should be understood that whole grain, natural granules of pollen are a food and not a compressed vitamin powder which has been synthetically manufactured.

 Yet it is also easy for manufacturers to add components to the powder which are not always desirable.
 Magnesium Stearate is such a component which can be added to ease flow through the capsule machine, and it’s perfectly fine to use this, however, since it is cheap, some unscrupulous manufacturers have been known to include more mag stearate than is actually shown on the label.

 With whole grain and cracked granules, you don’t have to fear what might be included in the product, you can clearly see the pollen granules.

 To understand the bioavailability of bee products versus conventional tablet/capsule processed supplements, it should be understood that bee products are phytochemicals – plant-derived and organic matter which is recognized by our digestive system as a perfectly viable foodstuff.